 - Stay seated.
 Walking around exposes your body to even more motion.
 Be sure to do in-seat stretching if on a long haul flight, however.

 - Get distracted.
-The Boogie Board writing tablet (above) preoccupies my daughter for a long time from the moment we board the plane (post-Dramamine) so she’s not thinking about air sickness.
+The Boogie Board writing tablet (above) preoccupies my daughter for a long time from the moment we board the plane (post-Dramamine) so she’s not thinking about air sickness if we’re on a flight that doesn’t allow devices powered on at take-off (such as in China).
 Endless hangman is exhausting as a parent, but so is a vomiting kid.

 - Eat well.
 Avoid the greasy airport burger before boarding.
 Bland food in small quantities helps to avoid air sickness.
 And, bring snacks as hunger makes air sickness worse.

 Unfortunately, when air sickness occurs on the plane, you’re stuck on the plane.
-Most have air sickness bags.
-They need to be ripped open so I would advise preparing one accordingly so you don’t have to fumble if nausea hits you or your child.
+Most planes have air sickness bags.
+They need to be ripped open so I would advise preparing one in advance and keeping it nearby so you don’t have to fumble if nausea hits you or your child.

 Try sipping a clear fizzy drink like ginger ale, soda water or sprite.
 Snack on some bland crackers.
 Try to keep your head still.
-Adults should avoid alcohol before boarding and on the plane.
+Adults should avoid alcohol before boarding the plane and while inflight.